 The concept presented in this book is that there are three areas of redemption.
 We have termed the first area salvation.
 The meaning of salvation, as we are using the word, is that we have been separated from the ranks of those who will be destroyed because of God’s wrath on sin.
 In the Scripture, however, the term salvation sometimes is employed to denote the entire scope of transformation into a son of God (Hebrews 2:3).

 The concept of salvation is that of deliverance from destruction, whereas the entire plan of transformation includes not only deliverance from destruction but also the removal of the guilt, tendencies, and effects of sin from us; the creation in us of the image of the Lord Jesus Christ; and our incorporation into the Being of Christ in God.

 One of the clearest types of basic salvation, as we have seen, is the story of Noah’s Ark and the flood.
 Noah and the flood portray in symbolic form the events attending the coming of our Lord and Savior, Christ.
 The destruction came from below and from above.

-In the six hundredth year of Noah’s life, in the second month, the seventeenth day of the month, the same day were all the fountains of the great deep broken up, and the windows of the heaven were opened.
+In the six hundredth year of Noah’s life, in the second month, the seventeenth day of the month, on that day all the fountains of the great deep were broken up, and the windows of heaven were opened.
 (Genesis 7:11)